What is a “DCF Terminal Value Formula”?

 - Once all of those future cash flows have been discounted that gives us the enterprise value

-- Finally, calculate implied share price using the enterprise value to equity bridge.
+- Finally, calculate the implied share price using the enterprise value to equity bridge.

 Key Learning Points